How We Engrave

 Our CO2 lasers are used for both engraving and cutting of wood and acrylic materials and also for engraving powder coated water bottles and thermal cups using a rotary attachment.

 These lasers use a sealed tube filled with carbon dioxide which is energised with up to 20,000 volts causing the CO2 molecules to admit a high energy beam.
-Unlike the fibre laser, the CO2 laser’s mirrors are mounted to the gantry and direct the laser beam to the laser head as it moves around the workspace.
+Unlike the UV and fibre lasers, the CO2 laser’s mirrors are mounted to the gantry and direct the laser beam to the laser head as it moves around the workspace.
 The much larger workspace allows for cutting sheets of wood and acrylic which we use in our signs and multi layer wood mandalas.